What are currency swap lines?

 How do the swap lines work?

 Under normal circumstances a bank in the euro area turns to the market if it needs US dollars, for example to provide a US dollar loan to a client.
 But if US dollar funding costs are too high or if the market is disrupted, the bank can go to its national central bank.
 In this particular case the ECB can get dollars thanks to the currency agreement with the Federal Reserve.
-The ECB currently runs daily auctions with a one-week maturity and offers 84-day operations on a weekly basis.
-Euro area banks can say how many dollars they want to borrow at a predefined interest rate.
+The ECB has been conducting regular US dollar providing operations since the global financial crisis, via which euro area banks can say how many dollars they want to borrow at a predefined interest rate.
 In return for the dollars, they must provide the ECB with high-quality collateral, the value of which is determined by current market prices (“mark to market”) minus an appropriate deduction (referred to as a “haircut”).
 Many of these currency agreements act mainly as a safety net and have never been activated.
 In line with its general policy to ensure a high level of operational readiness, the ECB regularly tests its monetary policy instruments and tools to make sure that they can be easily and safely deployed if and when needed.